 The state of New York offers a program called Expanded In-home Services for the Elderly or EISEP for short.
-This program provides non-medical services such as personal care, adult day care, and transportation assistance to seniors who live in their homes as well as support services such as case management.
-One objective of the program to prevent or at least delay the placement of frail, elderly state residents in more expensive, Medicaid-funded nursing homes.
-By providing services to seniors and their caregivers in their homes, the state hopes to both save money and provide the aged and disabled with a higher quality of life, while allowing them to continue to live in the community.
+This program provides non-medical services such as personal care, adult day care, and transportation assistance to seniors who live in their homes, as well as support services, such as case management.
+One objective of the program is to prevent, or at least delay, the placement of frail, elderly state residents in more expensive Medicaid-funded nursing homes.
+By providing services for seniors and their caregivers in their homes, the state hopes to both save money and provide the aged and disabled with a higher quality of life, while allowing them to continue to live in the community.

-The EISEP program is designed for low-income seniors, 60 years of age and up, who do not qualify for Medicaid.
-In addition, program participants must need assistance with their Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), such as mobility, toiletry, bathing, and cooking.
-However, their care requirements cannot be severe that the cost of caring for them exceeds the cost to do so in a nursing home.
-Individuals with early-stage Alzheimer's might be eligible but those in the later stages of the disease may require too much care.
+The EISEP program is designed for low-income seniors, 60 years of age and up, who do not qualify for Medicaid in NY.
+In addition, program participants must live at home and require assistance with their Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), such as mobility, toiletry, bathing, and cooking.
+However, their care requirements cannot be so severe that the cost of caring for them exceeds the cost to do so in a nursing home.
+For illustration purposes, individuals with early-stage Alzheimer's would be eligible, but those in the late stages of the disease would more than likely require too much care to remain at home.

 The services provided under EISEP may vary from county to county and with each participating individual.
 As mentioned previously, the cost for these services is based on a sliding scale, which is determined by the participant’s income level.
 There may be no charge or a co-payment, up to 100%, may be required.
 In addition to case management, possible services include:

 While this program is available throughout the state of New York, it is administered locally by the Area Agencies on Aging.
-Waitlists may exist in certain geographic areas.
-To apply for the EISEP program or to inquire about local waitlists, one should contact their Area Agency on Aging
+Waiting lists may exist in certain geographic areas.
+To apply for the EISEP program or to inquire about local wait lists, one should contact their Area Agency on Aging.